Yesterday I shared a bit of my story. (Be sure to check that one out before jumping into today’s.) Today we will look at God’s Story…

 Slavery or take a step towards the land of milk and honey.
 A step of faith into the scary unknown that is the parted Red Sea.
 (I can only imagine the courage it took to take that step.
 There was mud, rocks, and walls of water towering and pressing on each side.)

-Comfy chair or the banquet table!
+Comfy chair or freedom!

 Thanks be to God they took a step!
 Thank the Lord I took a step and have a choice each day to take another and another and another.